nissimguez2-maker/PolyGuez/README.md

 [Terms of Service](https://polymarket.com/tos) prohibit US persons and persons from certain other jurisdictions from trading on Polymarket (via UI & API and including agents developed by persons in restricted jurisdictions), although data and information is viewable globally.

+## Environment variables

+Before running agents, ensure your environment includes:

+- `POLYMARKET_API_KEY` – required for authenticated requests
+- `POLYMARKET_API_URL` – optional custom API endpoint
+- `OPENAI_API_KEY` – needed for LLM-enabled agents

+These variables should be stored in a `.env` file or exported in your shell.

 <!-- LINKS -->
 [contributors-shield]: https://img.shields.io/github/contributors/polymarket/agents?style=for-the-badge